karamalhamoud/vscode-ngrok-client/README.md

 ## Features

 * Local url will be generated from output window that will be shown automatically.
-* Remote url will be generated from output window that will be shown automatically.
+* Remote url will be generated from output window that will be opened automatically in your default browser.
 > You must open a folder from VS Code for starting a web server.

 > You must have http server installed (xampp or apache etc..).

 ## Available at